-- (a) A review of this policy. - (b) A review of the Use of Force Policy. - (c) Performing weak-hand draws or cross-draws until proficient to reduce the possibility of unintentionally drawing and firing a firearm. - (d) Target area considerations, to include techniques or options to reduce the unintentional application of probes to the head, neck, area of the heart, and groin. - (e) Scenario-based training, including virtual reality training when available. - (f) Handcuffing a subject during the application of the CED and transitioning to other force options. - (g) De-escalation techniques.
+- (a) A review of this policy. - (b) A review of the Use of Force Policy. - (c) Performing weak-hand draws to reduce the possibility of accidentally drawing and firing a firearm. - (d) Target area considerations, to include techniques or options to reduce the accidental application of probes near the head, neck, chest and groin. - (e) Handcuffing a subject during the application of the Taser and transitioning to other force options. - (f) De-escalation techniques. - (g) Restraint techniques that do not impair respiration following the application of the Taser.